ajitagupta/book-library-crud-api/README.md

 We make use of two databases for two separate user profiles: Dev (H2 database, accessible over `http://localhost:portnumber/h2-console`) and QA (mySQL database, accessible over a client like SQLyog).

 ## 1. Config Client
-Let's analyze our first project *or* microservice.
+Let's analyze our first project *or* microservice, the Config Client.

-Now, let's have a look at some more unwieldy terms to support our API, which contains a simple **CRUD (Create, Read, Update, Delete) backend for Books and Libraries**.
+We clarify some unwieldy terms to support our API, which contains a simple **CRUD (Create, Read, Update, Delete) backend for Books and Libraries**.
+Familiarizing yourself with these terms is very important to understand how the backend of an enterprise web application works.

 ### Spring Boot